 Each year the ANCA methodology is updated based on the latest scientific insights, international standards for carbon footprinting and developments in farm practice and data availability.
-Therefore, for each reporting year an updated version of the methodology is used to calculate the carbon footprint of milk.
-Annual methodology updates also affect carbon footprint reported previously.
+Therefore, for each reporting year an updated calculation engine is used to calculate the carbon footprint of milk.
+Annual methodological updates also affect carbon footprints reported previously.
 Because of the annual alignment of the ANCA methodology, part of the difference between the most recent carbon footprint and the carbon footprint of last year may be explained by methodological changes instead of actual changes in farm management.

-Next to the farm specific carbon footprint of the latest reporting year, ANCA reports farm specific carbon footprints of the previous year calculated with the same, most recent methodology (i.e., the 2022 version is used to restate 2021 carbon footprints).
+Next to the farm specific carbon footprint of the latest reporting year, ANCA reports farm specific carbon footprints of the previous year calculated with the same, most recent methodology (i.e., for example the 2023 version is used to restate 2022 carbon footprints).
 Farm specific carbon footprints (including restated carbon footprints of the previous year) are available and used for all FrieslandCampina dairy farms from 2019 onwards.